-Also often referred to as the separation of duties, the segregation of duties (SOG) can assist dental practices in safeguarding their hard-earned profits by avoiding conflicts of interests.
+Also often referred to as the separation of duties, the segregation of duties (SOD) can assist dental practices in safeguarding their hard-earned profits by avoiding conflicts of interests.
 Segregating responsibilities for the various steps in the procurement process (from order to payment) mitigates risk by eliminating the opportunities for theft or fraud that lay within the purchasing cycle.

 Splitting the functions related to buying between various employees ensures no single person has excessive control over buying activities.